muecoin/Guides/masternode_setup.md

 Start by logging into the VPS, and edit the `sshd_config` file:

-	nano -w /etc/ssh/sshd_config
+	sudo nano -w /etc/ssh/sshd_config

-Scroll down and look for the row `PermitRootLogin yes`  and change to `no` Additionally, we can specify who may connect by adding the line:
+Scroll down and look for the row `PermitRootLogin yes`  and change to `no` Additionally, we can specify who may connect by adding the line, where `mue` is the user account on the VPS:

 	AllowUsers mue